Rule of thirds in photography composition

 When we look at photographs, our eyes naturally go to the intersection at the centre of the rule of thirds.
 We don’t naturally look at the middle of a photograph, according to studies that have been conducted.

 You need to know the rule of thirds, because it leads on to other photography composition rules.
-This way you will gradually build up a knowledge base of composition rules so that when you’re photographing you will automatically be thinking about your composition with every frame you take.
+This way you’ll gradually build up a knowledge base of composition techniques.
+When you’re photographing, you’ll automatically start thinking about your composition with every frame you take.
 Photographing on purpose to create beautiful images is what it is all about.

-So how do you implement the rule of thirds?
+How do you use the rule of thirds?

 To make it easy for you, check out your camera and see if you have a grid setting in your viewfinder.
 You might need to refer to your manual.
 If you have the Rule of Thirds grid – 2 horizontal lines and 2 vertical lines, then it will be so easy for you.